From the Director

 POLICIES

-• The views and political positions of speakers, UCLA faculty members, students, and other participants in the Alan D. Leve Center for Jewish Studies are theirs alone and do not represent the views of UCLA or the Leve Center.
+- The views and political positions of speakers, UCLA faculty members, students, and other participants in the UCLA Alan D. Leve Center for Jewish Studies are theirs alone and do not represent the views of UCLA or the Alan D. Leve Center.

-• The Leve Center supports academic freedom in the fullest sense of the word and does not censor speakers.
+- The Alan D. Leve Center supports academic freedom in the fullest sense of the word and does not censor speakers.
 We do not evaluate or screen speakers, affiliated faculty members, or students with regard to their political beliefs, affiliations, or positions.